-Le Tissier was also infamous for being a lethal spot-kick taker, finishing a whopping 47 out of the 48 penalties he took for the club.
+Le Tissier was also famous for being a lethal spot-kick taker, finishing a whopping 47 out of the 48 penalties he took for the club.
 His one miss came in 1993 against Nottingham Forest keeper Mark Crossley, who fondly remembers that save as the most memorable of his career.
 Sadly, Le Tissier never even got close to getting his hands on a Premier League title, but his sometimes mesmerising football ability and loyalty to his club earn him a spot in the top five.

 4. Jamie Carragher – Liverpool

 When Carragher hung up his boots at the end of the 2013 Premier League season he put an end to his 17-year career at Liverpool.
 You would only need to hear Carragher mutter one word to know he is a born and bred Scouser, but he of course actually grew up supporting fierce Merseyside rivals Everton.

 Carragher rose up through the ranks at Liverpool, helping the club win the 1996 FA Youth Cup, before Roy Evans gave him a chance in the first team the following season.
 Often used as a utility player, Carragher was fiercely competitive and able to play in any position across the back line, but it’s at centre-back where he established himself as one of Liverpool’s all-time greatest defenders.